 Instead the buses displayed official discs indicating that they were exempt from road tax.
 Strictly speaking the service was for patients, staff and visitors to the hospital, but there was a lively local trade between Dorchester and the housing estates at Charminster.

-The Charlton Down Village Central Shop has been a boon to the residents of the new village as it carries a large array of groceries, newspapers, stamps, National Lottery, a hot drink dispenser and off licence and even a hole in the wall for cash.
-At an as yet unspecified date in 2018, a Post Office counter is to be installed.
+The Charlton Down Village Central Shop has been a boon to the residents of the new village as it carries a large array of groceries, newspapers, National Lottery, and off licence and even a hole in the wall for cash.
+As and from 28th August 2018 the Post Office counter is up and running.

 The BBC Dorset website has a very interesting article on Herrison Hospital.
 Click here to read it.